Duerotherium: Description

 The dental formula of the Anoplotheriidae is for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 Anoplotheriids have selenodont (crescent-shaped ridge form) or bunoselenodont (bunodont and selenodont) premolars (P/p) and molars (M/m) made for leaf-browsing diets.
 The canines (C/c) of the Anoplotheriidae are overall undifferentiated from the incisors (I/i).
 The lower premolars of the family are piercing and elongated.
 The upper molars are bunoselenodont in form while the lower molars have selenodont labial cuspids and bunodont (or rounded) lingual cuspids.
-The subfamily Anoplotheriinae differs from the Dacrytheriinae by the molariform premolars with crescent-shaped paraconules and the lower molars that lack a third cusp between the metaconid and entoconid.
+The subfamily Anoplotheriinae differs from the Dacrytheriinae by the lack of both molariform upper premolars with crescent-shaped paraconules and the lower molars with a third cusp between the metaconid and entoconid.

 Duerotherium is diagnosed based on its dental traits based on the maxilla fragment.
 The P^{3} (third upper premolar) is elongated mesiodistally (front-to-back) and triangular in shape and has a protocone cusp that is positioned back in relation to the mouth and noticeable talon positioned slightly back.
 The morphology of the tooth of Duerotherium is similar to the P^{3} tooth of Dacrytherium based on the positions of the cusps, although the latter differs in being mesiodistally elongated compared to the former.
 The morphology of P^{4} is typical of the Anoplotheriinae and has only has one externally-positioned cusp.

 The upper molars of Duerotherium also have similar morphologies to those of other anoplotheriines.
 They are bunoselenodont and have large and conical protocone cusps in the near-front of the paracone in the front areas of the teeth.
 The metaconule is slightly asymmetric, and the postmetaconule ridge is moderate in form.
 The parastyle and metastyle cusps are divergent, revealing a moderate W-shaped ectoloph ridge.
 The molars are heterodont and increase in size from M^{1} to M^{3}.
 In a top (or occlusal) outline view, the M^{1} is quadrate in shape while M^{2}-M^{3} appears more trapezoidal.
 It differs from each anoplotheriine genus based on various specific morphologies of the molars.

 Duerotherium is described as a small-sized anoplotheriine that is slightly larger than Robiatherium but smaller than Ephelcomenus.
 D. sudrei is especially smaller than Anoplotherium and most species of Diplobune.
 It might be similar in size to Diplobune minor.